chentsulin/awesome-graphql/README.md

 * [Apollo Client](https://github.com/apollostack/apollo-client) - A simple alternative to Relay, integrates with Redux and comes with React and Angular bindings.
 * [react-relay-network-layer](https://github.com/nodkz/react-relay-network-layer) - A network layer for Relay with query batching and middleware support (urlThunk, retryThunk, auth, defer and other).
 * [relay-subscriptions](https://github.com/edvinerikson/relay-subscriptions) - Subscription support for Relay.
+* [Portfolio Relay Example](https://github.com/alex-cory/portfolio) - An example website that fetches data from various apis and uses Relay and GraphQL to feed the data to React components!

 <a name="lib-rb" />
 ### Ruby Libraries